Schlagenheim: Songs

 The opening track "953" establishes the album's intense and unpredictable tone.
 It begins with sharp, aggressive guitar riffs and driving percussion, featuring complex time signatures such as an initial riff.
 The composition alternates between high-energy sections and slower, quieter passages, incorporating finger-picked guitar, and ambient noise.
 Greep's vocals vary between calm delivery and explosive shouts, creating a sense of tension and release throughout the track.
 "Speedway" emphasizes a guitar-and-drum groove with a comparatively restrained structure.
 The track is built on staccato guitar lines and oscillating electronic percussion, drawing comparisons to early Talking Heads and Ought.
 Picton provides lead vocals in a monotone delivery, with lyrics referencing urban issues and imagery such as "dog shit park" and new cities, juxtaposing civic neglect against future possibilities.
 The track includes Greep's brief vocal interjection of "Honey!".
 Instrumentally, the piece gradually intensifies, culminating in a noise guitar eruption that frequently withdraws before resolution, illustrating tension and anticipation within the arrangement.
 Although the title "Reggae" suggests a reggae influence, the track subverts the genre, incorporating only minimal dub elements alongside math-rock and noise sections.
 Greep delivers aggressive, snarling vocals over jittering, juddering guitar riffs from Kwasniewski-Kelvin.
 Simpson's drumming remains precise and complex throughout.

-At under two minutes, "Near DT, MI" is a concentrated expression of the band's technical and political concerns.
+At under three minutes, "Near DT, MI" is a concentrated expression of the band's technical and political concerns.
 Picton sings lead vocals addressing the Flint water crisis, repeating lines such as "There's lead in the water, there's lead in the water/there's lead in the water and you think that I'm fine?".
 Musically, the track combines noisy math-rock passages with D-beat rhythms, featuring linear crescendos and abrupt shifts that heighten tension within a concise framework.
 The eight-minute track "Western" is structured around multiple contrasting sections.
 It begins with pastoral finger-picked guitar passages and subdued percussion, evoking a ballad-like atmosphere.
 Midway, the track transitions to avant-funk and freeform guitar passages with Frippertronic influences and references to Talking Heads–style rhythms.
 Greep alternates between whispered lines and delirious wails.
 The lyrics include surreal sequences, such as: "A pink caterpillar with six anorexic children let me stay/But I had to keep moving through anteater town/ After anteater town after anteater town after anteater town after anteater town..."
 The title track "Of Schlagenheim" opens with a drone before transitioning into chaotic, erratic passages.
 Time signatures fluctuate throughout, combining aggressive post-punk rhythms with sudden melodic interludes.
 Greep's vocals shift from nasal wails to high-intensity outbursts, including "clownish yelps".